luukvdmeer/sfnetworks/README.md

 4. Future work
 --------------

-The package `sfnetworks` as presented in this vignette is still in development.
+The package `sfnetworks` is still in development.
 The following functionalities are planned to be added to the package:

 -   Add a column specifying the direction of each edge to the edges element of an object of class `sfn_network`.
 This could for example be values of 1 for an edge that can only be travelled from startpoint to endpoint, -1 for an edge that can only be travelled from endpoint to startpoint, and 0 for an edge that can be travelled in both ways.
 The user can assign this direction values to each edge.
 In the case of an `osmdata` object as input, lines with a `oneway` label will be assigned a value of 1 for direction automatically.
 -   Give the option to not only assign weights to edges, but also to nodes.
 For example, when calculating shortest paths based on travel time, he may have information about average waiting time on a crossing.
 This information can then be added as weights to the nodes, and taken into account when calculating shortest paths.